toxaO/keyball/keyball/lib/keyball/keycodes.md

 <a id="english"></a>
 ## Special Keycodes

 Only a minimal set of keyboard-level keycodes remain.
-All detailed parameter adjustments (CPI, scroll step, AML, swipe, scroll snap, RGB) are done in the OLED setting view.
+All detailed parameter adjustments (Mouse Speed/CPI, Scroll Speed, AML, swipe, scroll snap, RGB) are done in the OLED setting view.
+For quick tweaks, dedicated speed keys are provided.

 ### Setting / Scroll
 | Keycode    | Value on Remap  | Hex      | Description                               |